Giant Mountains: History

 During the 17th century the mountain range on the Bohemian side was divided among new landowners, most of them Catholics and foreign to the region.
 These included the families of Harrach, Morzin and de Waggi.
 Disputes about the borders of each domain soon followed, but were settled between 1790 and 1810.
 Since the Treaty of Berlin (1742) Silesia had become part of the Kingdom of Prussia.
 The court decision of 1790, which set the border between the Bohemian dominions and the Silesian Schaffgotsch dominions (which family owned the Silesian part of the mountains, as well as large estates in the Jelenia Góra Valley north of them since the Middle Ages), defines the border between Bohemia and Silesia to this day.

 At first Bad Warmbrunn (Cieplice Śląskie Zdrój, now a district of Jelenia Góra) with its hot springs became a popular bath and tourist centre on the northern side of the mountains.
 In 1822 Wilhelm, a brother of Prussian king Frederick William III, was the first prince of the Hohenzollern dynasty who took his summer residence in the Hirschberg (Jelenia Góra) valley, at Fischbach (today Karpniki) castle.
 In 1831 the king himself bought Erdmannsdorf Estate, which he had learned to appreciate when visiting his brother in Fischbach and the previous owner of Erdmannsdorf, field marshal August von Gneisenau.
 The valley became a princely hideaway, and in 1838 the king purchased nearby Schildau Castle (today Wojanów) for his daughter Louise, Princess of the Netherlands.
 Frederick William IV enlarged the Erdmannsdorf manor house.
 Many new parks were created and manors and palaces rebuilt according to the newest architectural styles.

 In 1918 the Republic of Czechoslovakia was founded, and in the following years there was an influx of Czechs on the Bohemian side of the mountains.
 Usually these people worked for the government (in contrast to the German inhabitants they spoke both Czech and German, which was required), but some of them also worked in the tourism industry and managed mountain huts like Labská bouda and Vosecká bouda.
-Many of these mountain huts had previously been owned by aristocratic landowners, but were given to the Czech Hikers Club (KCT) after the Land Control Act.
-This influx was stopped when the Czechoslovakian side of the mountains was occupied by Germany in 1938, and many of these Czechs left the region or were expelled.
+Many of these mountain huts had previously been owned by aristocratic landowners, but were given to the Czech Tourist Club after the Land Control Act.
+This influx was stopped when the Czechoslovak side of the mountains was occupied by Germany in 1938, and many of these Czechs left the region or were expelled.